 Special Education provides for "specially designed instruction" for students with disabilities.
 Section 504 provides for select accommodations for students with disabilities.
 Section 504 students do not need "specially designed instruction".
-If you feel your child might need Special Education services, you may contact the district Special Education Director, Sheila Crowder, to make a referral at 509-826-8342.
-Go to the district Special Education web page
+If you feel your child might need Special Education services, you may contact the district Special Education Director, John Holcomb, to make a referral at 509-826-8342.
+Go to the district Special Education web page for more information.

 The resource documents below are available in Adobe Acrobat PDF format.
 You can download Adobe Reader for free. **NOTE** When you get to the Adobe website, uncheck Yahoo Toolbar and PhotoShop under the “also download” menu.